timfel/ace-template/README.md

 make
 ```

 On Windows, you probably want to use bartman's vscode plugin.
 First, you probably ensure that the submodule is checked out to the same release that you have installed in your VSCode.
+The configuration should provide all that's needed for the Microsoft CMake plugin in VSCode to just work, so you can just build and run with that.

-Then, use the command "Amiga: Open Terminal" to have a terminal with the toolchain on the path.
-You need CMake somewhere:
+Alternatively, you can use the command "Amiga: Open Terminal" to have a terminal with the toolchain on the path and run CMake manually:

 ```
 mkdir build